owlbarn/tutorial/book/optimisation/README.md

 (The basic idea of this chapter: give a general introduction of this topic regardless of Owl; when Owl has corresponding function, we provide a simple example.)

 ## Introduction

-Mathematical optimisation deals with the problem of finding numerically minimums, maximums (or zeros) of a function.
+Mathematical optimisation deals with the problem of finding minimums or maximums of a function.
+The solution can be numerical if closed-form expression does not exist.
 An optimisation problem has the form:

 $$\textrm{minimise} f_0(\mathbf{x}),$$
 $$\textrm{subject to} f_i(\mathbf{x}) \leq b_i, i = 1, 2, \ldots, m. $$ {#eq:optimisation:def}